rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 <a name="5.21.1.2">5.21.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.21.2 RDA Definition and scope
+## 5.21.2 RDA definition and scope

 <a name="5.21.2.1">5.21.2.1</a> A place that is associated with the publication, release, or issuing of a published manifestation.